 PDD-NOS is a developmental disorder on the autism spectrum that is often referred to as atypical autism.
 According to a new poll released by the CDC, about 1 in 50 children has an autism spectrum disorder (ASD).
-Children may be diagnosed with PDD-NOS if they meet some but not all of the diagnostic criteria for Asperger Syndrome (ASD) or autistic disorder(1).
+Children may be diagnosed with PDD-NOS if they meet some but not all of the diagnostic criteria for Asperger Syndrome (now considered a part of ASD) or autistic disorder(1).
 A child who receives a diagnosis of PDD-NOS usually falls into one of the following categories(2):

-- The child is high functioning, like a person with Asperger syndrome (ASD), but is experiencing mild learning issues and/or language delay that would prevent an Asperger diagnosis (ASD).
+- The child is high functioning, like a person with Asperger syndrome (now considered a part of ASD), but is experiencing mild learning issues and/or language delay that would prevent an Asperger diagnosis (now considered a part of ASD).

 - The child is similar to a person with autism, but symptoms began at a late age.